michalmonday/CheriBSD-on-minimal-hardware/README.md

   - [bit and ltx](#bit-and-ltx)
   - [bootrom.coe](#bootromcoe)

-# CheriBSD-on-minimal-hardware
-Files and instructions for running CheriBSD using Flute processor implemented on ZC706 board.

 # Purpose
 It is relatively straightforward to run CheriBSD on an open-source processor (e.g. Flute, Toooba) when in possession of VCU118 board (as explained on [cheripedia](https://github.com/CTSRD-CHERI/cheripedia/wiki/HOWTO%3A-Run-CheriBSD-and-Toooba-on-VCU118) page).
 However, VCU118 board is expensive and it is hard to find any information about adapting the hardware design and scripts to a different board.